Meta-learning Optimizers for Communication-Efficient Learning: Methodology

-\subsection{Learned optimizer training and architectures}
+\subsection{Learned Optimizer Training and Architectures}

-We consider the meta-learning framework with a learned optimizer $F_{\phi}$ parameterized by $\phi$ used to optimize a model with parameters $\vw$.
-In the meta-learning formulation, $\phi$ is obtained by solving the following optimization problem (for simplicity we remove the subscripts inside the sum term): where $\gT$ is a distribution over optimization tasks (i.e. \textit{optimizees}) defined as pairs of dataset $\gD$ and initial weights $\vw_0$ associated with a particular neural architecture, $\phi$ represents the weights of the learned optimizer, and $T$ is the length of the unroll which we write as a fixed quantity for simplicity.
-In practice, during meta-optimization, $T$ is varied according to a truncation schedule~\citep{metz2022practical}.
+We consider the meta-learning framework with a learned optimizer $F_{\phi}$ parameterized by $\phi$ used to optimize a model with parameters $\mW$.
+In the meta-learning formulation, $\phi$ is obtained by solving the following optimization problem:

+For simplicity we remove the subscripts inside the sum term, but note that the exact value of the summands does depend on $t,k$, and $h$.
+Here, $\gT$ is a distribution over optimization tasks defined as tuples of dataset $\gD$, objective function $\gL$, and initial weights $\mW_0$ associated with a particular neural architecture, $\phi$ represents the parameters of the learned optimizer, $H$ is the number of local steps, $K$ is the number of workers, and $T$ is the number of communication steps which we write as a fixed quantity for simplicity.
+In practice, during meta-training, $T$ is varied according to a truncation schedule~\citep{metz2022practical}.
+We provide extended details of the meta-training process for our global learned optimizers in section~\ref{appendix:metatraining} of the appendix.

-In our experiments, $F_\phi$ is an MLP with 2 hidden layers and 32 hidden nodes per layer.
-We propose two variants of learned optimizers, LAgg-A and LOpt-A (Algorithm~\ref{alg:localsgdlopt}).
+In our experiments, $F_\phi$ is a two hidden layer $32$ hidden dimension MLP with ReLU activations mapping the input Ada features for each parameter, $p$, in the optimizee to a two-dimensional vector, $[d_\phi,m_\phi]$.
+At step $t$, the learned optimizer update for all $p$ is given as follows:

+Where $\mA_p$ are the ada features computed from statistics of $p$ and $\lambda_1$ and $\lambda_2$ are constants set to $0.001$.
+We drop the timestep subscript for some values of $p$ to avoid making the notation cumbersome.
+We propose two variants of our global learned optimizers, LAgg-A and LOpt-A (\cref{alg:localsgdlopt}).
 LAgg-A takes advantage of individual deltas from all the workers and so can learn better optimizers when the number of workers is known and fixed beforehand.
 LOpt-A operates on the averaged delta, thus it is more versatile as it can be applied to the setting with an arbitrary number of workers, however, it can be less powerful than LAgg-A in certain cases as we show empirically.

-\subsubsection{Worker-aware optimizer (LAgg-A)}
+\subsubsection{Worker-aware Optimizer (LAgg-A)}